Chart Color Schemes

 Infrastructure

-Ballarat Central has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Ballarat Central has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 15 projects that are expected to impact the area.
-Among these key projects are Ballarat Base Hospital Redevelopment, Federation University SMB Campus Redevelopment, Ballarat Co-Operative Education and Skills City Centre, and Albert Street Social Housing Development.
-The following list details those projects likely to be most relevant.
+The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 15 such projects that are likely to impact the area.
+Notable among these are Ballarat Base Hospital Redevelopment, Federation University SMB Campus Redevelopment, Ballarat Co-Operative Education and Skills City Centre, Albert Street Social Housing Development, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.